 - FAX: Refer by faxing the specific office or doctor.

-Our team of highly trained cardiologists aim to provide patients with excellent care - every visit, every time.
-Before your doctor comes in to see you, he or she will have a good sense of you, your background, your health history and your previous medical records.
+Our team of highly trained cardiologists aims to provide patients with excellent care - every visit, every time.
+Before your doctor comes in to see you, he or she will have a good sense of you, your background, your health history, and your previous medical records.
 During your first appointment, your doctor will talk with you, do an exam based on your medical history and current health issues, and will discuss further testing, lab work or follow-up appointments that may be needed.